arvidn/libtorrent/docs/manual.rst

 is available.
 The fast-resume data can be acquired from a running torrent by calling ``torrent_handle::write_resume_data()``.
 See `fast resume`_.

-The ``compact_mode`` paramater refers to the layout of the storage for this torrent.
+The ``compact_mode`` parameter refers to the layout of the storage for this torrent.
 If set to true (default), the storage will grow as more pieces are downloaded, and pieces are rearranged to finally be in their correct places once the entire torrent has been downloaded.
 If it is false, the entire storage is allocated before download begins.
-I.e. the files contained in the torrent are filled with zeroes, and each downloaded piece is put in its final place directly when downloaded.
+I.e. the files contained in the torrent are filled with zeros, and each downloaded piece is put in its final place directly when downloaded.
 For more info, see `storage allocation`_.

 ``block_size`` sets the preferred request size, i.e. the number of bytes to request from